master-thesis-testaccount/master_thesis_scenario1/src/communityHub/communityHub.md

 /* Basic functionality in communityHub by Student D */ /* Layout adjustment in communityHub by Student D */ /* Code refactor in communityHub by Student C */
+/* Layout adjustment in communityHub by Student D */